unional/typescript-blackbook/README.md

 # Typescript Guidelines

-This is a guideline on how to write effective TypeScript with the least effort.
-It touch on coding style, linting, to recommendation on writing good typings and writing TypeScript code.
+This guideline focus on how to write effective TypeScript with the minimal effort.
+It touches on coding style, linting, to recommendation on writing good typings and writing TypeScript code.

-Since the beginning of this project, the TypeScript team has added a lot of information its [documentation](http://www.typescriptlang.org/docs/tutorial.html).
-So make sure you have time to check it out.

-For writing typings, also check out <https://github.com/types/guidelines>

 ## Design Principles